JGCRI/xanthos/README.md

 ```

 ## Set up example.py
-Change path to configuration file to your lo
+Change path to configuration file to your location and run!

 ```python
 from xanthos.model import Xanthos